Parallel Randomized Tucker Decomposition Algorithms: Parallel Algorithms

 \subsection{All-at-Once Multi-TTM}

-The multi-TTM operation is one of the most expensive kernel of our algorithms and appears twice; we compute a multi-TTM both to form the sketch tensor $\T{Y}$ and to form the core tensor $\hat{\T{G}}$ (e.g. in \cref{line:sketchMultiTTM} of \cref{alg:rhosvdrekron} and \cref{line:rhosvdkron:formCoreMultiTTM} of \cref{alg:rhosvdkron}).
+The multi-TTM operation is one of the most expensive kernels of our algorithms and appears twice; we compute a multi-TTM both to form the sketch tensor $\T{Y}$ and to form the core tensor $\hat{\T{G}}$ (e.g. in \cref{line:sketchMultiTTM} of \cref{alg:rhosvdrekron}).
 It is thus crucial to optimize this operation.

 A parallel implementation of a single TTM is proposed in \cite{BKK20}.
 One way to implement the multi-TTM is to simply perform this existing TTM algorithm multiple times, as shown in \cref{alg:is-ttm}; we call this approach the in-sequence multi-TTM or IS-mTTM.
-Note that in the algorithms we use bars over letters to denote local data.
+Note that in the algorithms bars over letters denote local data.
 In this in-sequence approach, a reduce-scatter is performed at the end of each TTM operation, reducing the amount of data each processor owns so that the computation cost in the next TTM is also reduced.
 Generally, this approach performs additional communications to obtain lower computational cost.
 However, depending on the size of the local tensor, the reduction in computational cost may not justify the increased communication cost.